 DART is directed by NASA and undertaken by a team led by Johns Hopkins University Applied Physics Laboratory with support from NASA Goddard Space Flight Center, NASA Johnson Space Center, and the Jet Propulsion Laboratory.
 The Planetary Defense Coordination Office within NASA's Science Mission Directorate is the lead for planetary defense activities and is sponsoring this mission.

-DART is part of a larger effort known as AIDA, Asteroid Impact and Detection Assessment.
-AIDA represents the acknowledgement that planetary defense is an international effort, and NASA and the European Space Agency (ESA) are receptive to collaborative programs to realize planetary defense goals working together under the shared name of AIDA.
+DART is related to a larger effort known as AIDA, Asteroid Impact and Deflection Assessment.
+AIDA represents the acknowledgement that planetary defense is an international effort, and that scientists and engineers around the world seek to solve problems related to planetary defense through international collaborations.

 The threat of asteroid impacts on Earth is statistically low, but the potential threat may be large.
 Recognizing this potential, in 2016, NASA formalized the Planetary Defense Coordination Office (PDCO).
 The office is managed in the Planetary Science Division of the Science Mission Directorate at NASA Headquarters in Washington, D.C.
 DART will demonstrate a kinetic impact, one of several techniques NASA is exploring for planetary defense.

 Earth orbit is a dangerous neighborhood.
 Astronomers estimate there are about 1,000 near-Earth asteroids larger than 1 kilometer—big enough to cause a global disaster.
 About 90 percent of them have been identified.
 Far less is known about smaller asteroids.
 All told, about 100 tons of extraterrestrial matter falls onto Earth every day, mostly in the form of harmless dust and an occasional meteorite.